Compassion, Acceptance and Mindfulness in Dance and Performing Arts Conference

 Important: Conference language will be English.
 A Czech summary of the presentation will be distributed on the day of the conference.

-Topics include, but are not limited to:
+Topics include, but are not limited to compassion-, acceptance-, and mindfulness-based practices in relation to:

-Power, Harm, and the Absence of Self-Compassion
+Power, harm, and the absence of the above-mentioned practices

 General Abstract Guidelines

-Character limit: 2 000 characters
+Character limit: 2 000 characters (spaces included)

 Including in-text citations, but excluding title, sources, and keywords